Gulf War: Creating a coalition

 A series of UN Security Council resolutions and Arab League resolutions were passed regarding Iraq's invasion of Kuwait.
-Resolution 678, passed on 29 November 1990 gave Iraq a withdrawal deadline until 15 January 1991, and authorized "all necessary means to uphold and implement Resolution 660", and a diplomatic formulation authorizing the use of force if Iraq failed to comply.
+Resolution 678, passed on 29 November 1990, gave Iraq a withdrawal deadline until 15 January 1991 and authorized "all necessary means to uphold and implement Resolution 660", and a diplomatic formulation authorizing the use of force if Iraq failed to comply.

-To ensure that the US received economic backing, James Baker went on an 11-day journey to nine countries in September 1990, which the press dubbed "The Tin Cup Trip".
-The first stop was Saudi Arabia, which a month before had already granted permission to the United States to use its facilities.
-However, Baker believed that Saudi Arabia should assume some of the cost of the military efforts to defend it.
-When Baker asked King Fahd for 15 billion dollars, the King readily agreed, with the promise that Baker ask Kuwait for the same amount.

-The next day, 7 September, he did just that, and the Emir of Kuwait, displaced in a Sheraton hotel outside his invaded country, easily agreed.
-Baker then moved to enter talks with Egypt, whose leadership he considered "the moderate voice of the Middle East".
-President Mubarak of Egypt was furious with Saddam for his invasion of Kuwait, and for the fact that Saddam had assured Mubarak that an invasion was not his intention.
-Egypt received approximately $7 billion in debt forgiveness for its providing of support and troops for the US-led intervention.
+To ensure the US received economic backing, James Baker went on an 11-day journey to nine countries in September 1990, which the press dubbed "The Tin Cup Trip".
+The first stop was Saudi Arabia, which had already granted permission to the US to use its facilities.
+However, Baker believed that Saudi Arabia should assume some of the cost of to defend it.
+When Baker asked King Fahd for $15 billion, the King agreed, with the promise that Baker ask Kuwait for the same amount.
+The next day, 7 September, Baker did just that, and the Emir of Kuwait, displaced in a Sheraton hotel outside Kuwait, agreed.
+Baker moved to enter talks with Egypt, whose leadership he considered "the moderate voice of the Middle East".
+President Mubarak was furious with Saddam for his invasion, and that Saddam had assured Mubarak that an invasion was not his intention.
+Egypt received approximately $7 billion in debt forgiveness for providing support and troops for the US-led intervention.

-After stops in Helsinki and Moscow to smooth out Iraqi demands for a Middle-Eastern peace conference with the Soviet Union, Baker traveled to Syria to discuss its role in the crisis with its President Hafez Assad.
-Assad had a deep personal enmity towards Saddam, which was defined by the fact that "Saddam had been trying to kill him [Assad] for years."
-Harboring this animosity and impressed with Baker's diplomatic initiative to visit Damascus (relations had been severed since the 1983 bombing of US Marine barracks in Beirut), Assad agreed to pledge up to 100,000 Syrian troops to the coalition effort.
+After stops in Helsinki and Moscow to smooth out Iraqi demands for a Middle-Eastern peace conference with the Soviet Union, Baker traveled to Syria to discuss its role with President Hafez Assad.
+Assad had a personal enmity towards Saddam, as "Saddam had been trying to kill him [Assad] for years."
+Harboring this animosity and impressed with Baker's initiative to visit Damascus (relations had been severed since the 1983 bombing of US barracks), Assad agreed to pledge up to 100,000 Syrian troops to the coalition.
 This was a vital step in ensuring Arab states were represented in the coalition.
-In exchange, Washington gave Syrian dictator President Hafez al-Assad the green light to wipe out forces opposing Syria's rule in Lebanon and arranged for weapons valued at a billion dollars to be provided to Syria, mostly through Gulf states.
-In exchange for Iran's support for the US-led intervention, the US government promised the Iranian government to end US opposition to World Bank loans to Iran.
-On the day before the ground invasion began, the World Bank gave Iran the first loan of $250m.
+In exchange, Washington gave al-Assad the green light to wipe out forces opposing Syria's rule in Lebanon and arranged for weapons valued at a billion dollars to be provided to Syria, mostly through Gulf states.
+In exchange for Iran's support for the US-led intervention, the US promised Iran to end US opposition to World Bank loans to Iran.
+On the day before the coalition ground invasion, the World Bank gave Iran the first loan of $250m.